maciap/SaE/README.md

 This code implements the algorithms introduced in the paper "Sample and Expand: Discovering Low-rank Submatrices With Quality Guarantees".
 The code is written in Python 3.

+The implemented algorithms can detect submatrices that admit interpretable and provably-accurate low-rank approximations.

 ![Example](example.png)